memunagulai/30_Days_Python_Series/README.md

-# 30_Days_Python_Series
+🐍 Python Course – Beginner to Advanced (30 Lectures)

-A complete Python beginner-to-advanced course with 30 structured lectures.
-Includes clear explanations, Google Colab notebooks, real-life examples, practice tasks, and assignments.
-Perfect for students and beginners looking to build strong Python fundamentals from scratch.
+This repository contains a complete Python beginner-to-advanced course with 30 structured lectures, each provided as a Google Colab notebook.

+You’ll learn Python step-by-step through:

+Clear explanations

+Real-life examples

+Code walkthroughs

+Practice tasks & assignments

+Perfect for students and beginners who want to build a strong foundation in Python.